day8/re-frame/README.md

 We now start the `v = f(s)` part of the flow.

 The application state
-`s` has just changed (via Domino 3) and now bom, bom go Dominoes 4, 5, and 6, at the end of which we have a new view, `v`, being shown to the user.
+`s` has just changed (via Domino 3) and now boom, boom go Dominoes 4, 5, and 6, at the end of which we have a new view, `v`, being shown to the user.

 In this domino 4, a query (function) over this app state is automatically